Arbus (ARBUS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Arbus Historical Price

-According to the latest data gathered on Arbus live price page, the current price of Arbus is 0,01255597USD.
-The circulating supply of Arbus(ARBUS) is 500,00M ARBUS , giving it a market capitalization of $6,28M.
+According to the latest data gathered on Arbus live price page, the current price of Arbus is 0.012052USD.
+The circulating supply of Arbus(ARBUS) is 500.00M ARBUS , giving it a market capitalization of $5.96M.

 The Arbus Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ARBUS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.